sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 ### Probability Mass Function (PMF)
-This function is  asssociated with  a discrete random variable.
+This function is  associated with  a discrete random variable.
 A probability mass function evaluated at a value corresponds to the probability that a random variable takes that value.
 To be a valid pmf a function, , must satisfy following conditions:

 1. It must always be larger than or equal to 0.
 2. The sum of the possible values that the random variable can take has to add up to one.